 Clean and Healthy Teeth: The Key to Attracting a Mate

-Dates are all about assessment, and it’s safe to assume that any potential love interest you meet is going to pay attention to your mouth.
-A survey from CosmaLite found that 62 percent of people noticed a potential partner’s smile before their eyes or body type, and another 31.3 percent ranked bad breath as the number-one turn off.
+Dates are all about assessment, and it’s safe to assume any potential love interest will pay attention to your mouth.
+A survey from CosmaLite found 62 percent of people noticed a potential partner’s smile before their eyes or body type.
+In addition, another 31.3 percent ranked bad breath as the number-one turn off.

-According to the American Academy of Cosmetic Dentistry, up to 96 percent of adults believe that a beautiful grin makes a person more appealing to potential romantic partners.
-While this is likely more associated with confidence and a friendly attitude than it is the physical attributes, if a lack of confidence causes the person to hide their mouth, then the results will be the same.
+According to the American Academy of Cosmetic Dentistry, up to 96 percent of adults believe that a beautiful grin makes a person more appealing.
+This may be more associated with confidence and a friendly attitude than physical attributes.
+However, if a lack of confidence causes a person to hide their mouth, the results will be the same.

 Most communication is non-verbal.
 Your smile plays a big role in letting your Valentine know how you feel.
 It’s a huge communicative tool that will go to waste if you don’t feel confident enough to use it.
 On top of turning off potential partners in general, the fears about bad breath or discolored teeth often keep people from smiling big, wasting one of their biggest gifts.
-It’s such a shame when you consider how easily these problems can be corrected.
+It’s such a shame when you consider how easily people could correct these problems.